datntvn/MyWorkspace/PracticeReactJS/Chapter2_README.md

 i.e changing version of jsxstyle to 0.0.22.
 All other solutions failed (even downgrade of upgrade version of nodejs does not work)
 # END - skip this part

-OK, then all other packages can be installed alright.
+OK, then all other packages can be installed properly.